GabrielAraujo989/PI6DSM/DetectFace/DIGITAL_OCEAN_DEPLOYMENT.md

    - The optimized Dockerfile with multi-stage build reduces deployment time
    - Pip timeout is set to 300 seconds
    - Model loading has retry mechanism with 180-second timeout

+5. **".env.production not found" error on EasyPanel/Digital Ocean**
+   - This is now handled automatically by the updated Dockerfile
+   - The build will create a default .env file if .env.production is not found
+   - Ensure all required environment variables are set in the platform interface
+   - The application will use environment variables passed at runtime, overriding the defaults

+6. **Environment variables not being applied**
+   - Verify the environment variables are correctly set in your deployment platform
+   - Check container logs to see which environment values are being used
+   - Remember that runtime environment variables override the defaults in the Dockerfile

 ### Performance Optimization